WenTAPIA/Assingment3_WebAPI/README.md

 4) Swagger is used for documentation
 5) Repository (services) are implemented for Updating Related data requirements. ( Update characters in a movie and movies in a franchise).

+# Improvments.
+System.ComponentModel.DataAnnotations use in DTO of mutations(Create and Update )
+Server constrains can be added to this DTOs to gain status bad request instead of exception from DataBase follow by internal Service 500.